ariadruker1/IND3156/README.md

 r4 = Edinburgh University

 This problem exists because as seen above, Aaron's top pick will be r1, which is Boston University, and Boston University's top pick will s3 be Dan.

+The next stage is the application and acceptance process.
+The students will apply to their top choice first.
+The residency's will accept the lowest possible x in their array choices of r[x].
+The earlier in the array, the higher the pick the student is for that residency position.